M-Y-Sun/extdlib-cvector/README.md

 # Extended Library: Vector in C

+**Notice: This repository has been archived and has been migrated to https://github.com/s7a19t4r/c-dsa**

 C++ styled dynamic array (vector) as a linked list, written in C.

 For simple projects, using a dynamic array to set an array bound is much easier and memory efficient than setting a huge upper bound.